Published on May 8th, 2020 and Updated on March 26th, 2021

 Wait, is it safe to exercise while pregnant?

 For most women, yes— regular exercise is not just safe, but encouraged.
-The American College of Obstetrics and Gynecology recommends that pregnant women exercise moderately for at least 150 minutes per week.
-And, if you did strenuous exercise before your pregnancy, it’s fine to continue while you’re pregnant (just modify if anything causes discomfort).
+The American College of Obstetrics and Gynecology recommends that pregnant women exercise regularly, ideally about 4-5 days a week at moderate intensity, for a total of 150 minutes.
+If you did strenuous exercise before your pregnancy, it’s fine to continue while you’re pregnant, just modify if anything causes discomfort.

 However, there are a few warning signs to watch out for.